 Natural and Organic Sheet Options

 Both silk and cotton are classed as natural fabrics, like wool, bamboo, and linen and unlike polyester and microfiber.
-However, when it comes to natural and orghanic options and their environment impact, they are not the same.
+However, when it comes to natural and organic options and their environment impact, they are not the same.
+Both can be sustainable bedding, but each has their own hurdles to clear first.

 Cotton